 Enjoy a trip in a tiny and fascinating country facing the Gulf of Guinea.

-This itinerary will take you from the littoral Cotonou to the Atakora Mountain in the north of the country.
+This itinerary will take you from the littoral Cotonou, the cradle of voodoo, to the Atakora Mountain in the north of the country.

 You will discover the Tamberma and Somba tribes, who live and build spectacular adobe castles.
 You will learn about their social structure by listening to how their houses are organized.

 Meet with Taneka people who live following strict cultural rules.

 The men’s life is punctuated by a long initiation rite.

 DAY 1: Cotonou, Gulf of Guinea

 Arrival in Cotonou and transfer to the hotel.